 Of course, you and others might still feel exhausted at the end of the day, and that’s perfectly natural considering how much work a nurse needs to do on each shift, but if the other symptoms are missing, that’s a positive thing.
 Read on to find out more.

-If you are a nurse who is suffering from burnout or you think you might be developing the symptoms, it makes sense to stop doing the job that is causing you so much distress and do something else.
+If you are a nurse suffering from burnout or think you might be developing the symptoms, it makes sense to stop doing the job causing you so much distress and do something else.

 Of course, this is an extreme measure, and not everyone is going to be happy to do this, but if you have found that nursing is no longer making you happy, and you know that even if you can deal with the burnout, you still wouldn’t enjoy the job, then it’s time to move on.

-The skills you would have learned during your training and on the job will be valuable in a wide range of different areas.
+The skills you would have learned during your training and on the job will be valuable in various areas.

-There are many options open to you, so if you feel that doing something differently either within or outside of nursing would help you be happier and feel less exhausted, this is a route you should investigate.
+Many options are open to you, so if you feel that doing something differently, either within or outside of nursing, would help you be happier and feel less exhausted, this is a route you should investigate.

 Develop Strong Interpersonal Relationships